Strolling along Laguna Beach

 Closeup of a panda at the San Diego Zoo

-Sure, it is one of the priciest (60+ bucks a person) and toughest zoo walks around (the course is very long and hilly!), but nevertheless well worth a visit for the gorgeous landscaping, diverse variety of animals (one of few US zoos home to the Giant Panda), and unique attractions (check out the Skyfari tram ride).
-This large zoo, set on 100 acres in gorgeous Balboa Park, will take 4-5 hours to walk in its’ entirety, so plan on getting in one fabulous workout!
-To save a few bucks on zoo admission & avoid the long line (hundreds of people will be lined up at least a half hour before opening), purchase discount tickets online.
+Sure, it is one of the priciest (70+ bucks a person) and toughest zoo walks around (the course is very long and hilly!), but nevertheless it’s on of the best in the country.
+The gorgeous landscaping, diverse variety of animals (one of few US zoos home to the Giant Panda), and unique attractions (check out the Skyfari tram ride).

-Koala bear looking straight at the camera at the San Diego Zoo
+Polar bears at the San Diego Zoo

-Tiger relaxing at the San Diego Zoo
+Koala at San Diego Zoo

 Address: 2920 Zoo Dr, San Diego, CA 92101